Healthy Eating

 Speaking of the villainization of carbs, let’s talk about our next healthy eating myth: carbs should be avoided for weight loss This is a myth!
 But, with the rise in keto, paleo, and intermittent fasting, carbs have gotten a bad rap.
 Despite being one of the oldest weight loss myths, unfortunately, it’s still buzzing today.

-Let’s clear this up — not all carbs are created equal, and mindfully including carbs in your diet won’t inherently make you gain weight.
-Plus, there’s portion size, timing, and body types to consider!
 This goes for fruit, too.
-Colorful, antioxidant-rich fruits are some of the healthiest foods!
-And you guessed it, they’re carbs.
-Plus, other carb sources like root veggies, legumes, and whole grains can provide an abundance of vitamins and minerals and can even help build lean muscle when consumed post-workout
+Despite being simple sugars (yep, they’re carbs too), colorful antioxidant-rich fruits are some of the healthiest foods!
+Plus, other carb sources like root veggies, legumes, and whole grains can provide an abundance of vitamins and minerals and can even help build lean muscle when consumed post-workout.

 When consumed as a part of a balanced diet, healthy carbs can support weight loss and be a rich source of nutrients.
 But, be mindful of excess sugar and processed carbs, which can deter weight loss efforts.